-PRITS is created with the purpose and responsibility of establishing public policy on the preparation, management, development, coordination and effective interagency integration of innovation and technology.
+PRITS was created with the purpose of establishing public policy on the preparation, management, development, coordination, and effective integration of technology in the Executive Branch.

 Pursuant to section (ff) of Article 6 of Act-75, PRITS will "review, evaluate and approve any project for the creation, implementation, modification, migration and update of databases, innovation, information and technology to be adopted by the agencies."
-In addition, Article 15 of the PRITS Act provides that:
+In addition, Article 15 of Act-75 provides that:

 [PRITS] will have the power to review, evaluate and approve any project for the creation, implementation, modification migration and update of databases, innovation, information, and technology to be adopted by the agencies.
-PRITS will issue in writing the corresponding recommendations and standards, as the case may be, so that the agencies' database, innovation, information and technology projects comply with the purposes of this Act and will forward such communication to the head of the agency and the chief information officer of the agency.
+PRITS will issue in writing the corresponding recommendations and standards so that the agencies' database, innovation, information and technology projects comply with the purposes of this Act and will forward such communication to the head of the agency and the chief information officer of the agency.
 The agencies will have to design, develop, adopt, and implement their database, innovation, information, and technology projects in accordance with the parameters and specifications established by PRITS.
 Likewise, said Office must evaluate and approve any contracting of services or purchase of equipment by the agencies to be used or destined for a database, innovation, information, and technology project.